intel/platform-aware-scheduling/telemetry-aware-scheduling/deploy/cluster-api/docker/capi-docker.md

 3. Initialize the management cluster:

-Note to start the Kind cluster, you will need to run the following command:
+Note to start the Kind cluster, you will need to run the following command.
+See also [Cluster API Quickstart](https://cluster-api.sigs.k8s.io/user/quick-start.html):

 ```bash
 kind create cluster --config kind-cluster-with-extramounts.yaml
 ```

-then ,to initialize the Docker provider:
+then, to initialize the Docker provider:

 ```bash
 clusterctl init --infrastructure docker